Cost of goods sold (COGS)

 COGS is only used by companies that make products, including those in the manufacturing, technology, aerospace, transportation, telecommunications, agricultural and food, and construction sectors.

 Companies that don’t make a product—for example, retailers and wholesalers—use the term cost of sales instead to refer to direct costs.
-Some businesses report both COGS and cost of sales if they make products and are involved in retailing or wholesaling.
+Some businesses report both COGS and cost of sales separately if they make products and are involved in retailing or wholesaling.

 How do you calculate cost of goods sold?